nadiia-tsytsylina/test-task-zenbit-backend/README.md

 The application contains 3 pages:

 - Home page - the page with general information about the company and its advantages;
-- Login page - the page where user can authorize;
+- Login page - the page where user can authorize and reset password;
 - Register page - the page where the user can register.

 ## Technology stack